andresFLZ/Star_wars_web/README.md

   <image src="https://github.com/andresFLZ/Star_wars_web/blob/main/img/Pag%20detalle%20.png" alt="Detalle">
 </div>

-This project was carried out with the help of this star wars [Api](https://swapi.dev/) de star wars, from where all the information was obtained.
+This project was carried out with the help of this star wars [Api](https://swapi.dev/), from where all the information was obtained.

 ## Technologies used: